 Fussy this dining room is not.
 While it could feel a bit too bohemian and cluttered, the sophisticated woven pendant lights hanging above the dining table add a sense of style that is very au courant and intentional.
 With a variety of wood textures throughout the space, most designers would have chosen a pair of metal lights for this room.
 We actually prefer the use of natural-fiber pendants because it prevents the space from feeling overly styled.

 This alpine hideaway is the epitome of boho chic.
 The generous use of wood paneling throughout feels natural, while the shearling throws used in each room provide textural appeal.
 We normally think of wicker as a coastal texture, but the round wicker pendant lights in this dining room don’t feel out of place in the least.
 They continue the rustic mood that characterizes the home without overdoing it.

 Sophisticated and Serene

 This feminine dining room is peppy and bright, thanks to a vibrant kilim, geometrically patterned curtains, and colorful tableware.
-An oversize chandelier is the perfect complement to these ladylike accents, while the macramé covering is a welcome, unexpected addition.
+An oversized chandelier is the perfect complement to these ladylike accents, while the macramé covering is a welcome, unexpected addition.
 It’s also proof that the throwback textile can be remarkably chic and refined.
 This bohemian accent also prevents the space from feeling too precious.

 Cool and Classic

 This pair of large rattan globes enlivens an all-white dining room without detracting from its crisp, clean feel.
-The slipcovered chairs and timeless Parsons table feel formal and reserved, but are balanced by the rattan head chairs, which also extend the natural texture of the pendant lights.
+The slipcovered chairs and timeless Parsons table feel formal and reserved but are balanced by the rattan head chairs, which also extend the natural texture of the pendant lights.
 This thoughtful sense of continuity makes the space feel cohesive yet creative.